siditrix17/sql_injection_finder/README.md

 # sql_injection_finder
-this python script finds sql injection in sites using dorks and returns vulnerable sites first navigate to googlesearch folder and install googlesearch with python setup.py install then run the sqlin.py
+this python script finds sql injection in sites using dorks and returns vulnerable sites first navigate to googlesearch folder and install googlesearch with
+1) python setup.py install
+then python sqlin.py